ddmitov/perl-executing-browser/README.md

   2. :subprocess group - ```system```, ```fork```, ```wait```, ```waitpid```, the backtick operator, ```glob```,
   3. :sys_db group - all 30 functions from this group,
   4. ```sysopen```.
+* The environment of all local scripts is once again filtered in the ```BEGIN``` block of ```censor.pl``` to ensure no unwanted environment variables are inserted from the operating system.
 * Some important core functions for directory traversal and file manipulation are overriden.
 These are:
   1. ```opendir```,
   2. ```chdir```,
   3. ```open```,
   4. ```unlink```.
-  Only files and directories inside the ```DATA_ROOT```folder can be opened, read or deleted, every attempt to manipulate other directories and files will throw an error and the script will be aborted.
+  Only files and directories inside the ```PEB_DATA_DIR```folder can be opened, read or deleted, every attempt to manipulate other directories and files will throw an error and the script will be aborted.
 * Default module loading using ```require``` and ```use``` is also overriden.
   1. ```use lib``` is banned to prevent loading of Perl modules from arbitrary locations.
   2. The following Windows registry manipulation modules are also banned: